 All Hallows Church

 Nearby the church of All Hallows on the wall contains the next visible section built into the churchyard.
-All Hallows is a delightful little church and totally unexpected when you stumble onto it.
+All Hallows is a delightful little church which sits on the London wall.
+It is totally unexpected when you stumble onto it.
 The wall lines the churchyard and is supported with various flower beds.

 Roman Wall at the Barbican